Aliexe-code/ProblemSolving-TS-GOLANG/README.md

 # Problem Solving with TypeScript

 Welcome to my problem-solving repository!
 This is a collection of solutions to various algorithmic and coding challenges, implemented in **TypeScript**.
-Each problem is thoroughly tested and optimized for performance.
+Each problem is thoroughly tested and optimized for performance (built-in bun tests)

 ---

-## 🧠 Problems Solved
+## Problems Solved

 ### Contains Duplicate
 - **Link**: https://leetcode.com/problems/contains-duplicate